Miller Trusts and ALTCS Special Needs Trusts

 Special Needs Trusts

-Sometime, people who are not of sound mind and judgment, or who are otherwise unable to manage their own financial affairs for reason of disability, may benefit from an ALTCS special needs trust.
-ALTCS Special needs trusts are commonly set up for certain circumstances, such as when the parents of a developmentally disabled adult wish to ensure their child has a good financial future once the parents can no longer care for them.
+Sometimes, people who are unable to manage their own financial affairs for reasons of disability may benefit from an ALTCS special needs trust.
+ALTCS Special needs trusts are commonly set up when the parents of a developmentally disabled adult wish to ensure their child has a good financial future once the parents can no longer care for them.
 ALTCS Special needs trusts make sure the beneficiary of the trust does not lose important state or federal benefits if their circumstances temporarily change.
 Usually, a family member or trusted friend is the trustee for a special needs trust on the disabled person’s behalf.
 Special needs trusts are also sometimes called supplemental needs trusts.
-They can also be used to receive an inheritance or settlement without the disabled person losing nursing benefits or other benefits they may be using.
+Depending on circumstance, a special needs trust can also be used to receive an inheritance or settlement without the disabled person losing benefits they may be using.

 What can Miller Trust Money be used for?

 The money in a Miller Trust can be used to pay for long-term care expenses, medical expenses, and Medicare or insurance premiums.
 Sometimes, the money can be used to provide a small monthly needs allowance depending on a person’s overall income.
 Generally, once a person is approved for ALTCS, the state will help explain how the money in a Miller Trust is to be used so a person does not get thrown off the ALTCS program.

 Who is the Trustee in an Income Only Trust?

 Usually, the designated trustee is an immediate family member or close relative.
 If no family is available, sometimes a person will choose a friend.
 The trustee is responsible for making sure the money in the Miller Trust is used to pay the ALTCS recipient’s share of cost, personal needs allowance, insurance or Medicare premiums, a spouse’s monthly needs allowance, or anything else not automatically covered by Medicaid.